Change the period

 A dynamic date range updates automatically based on when you run the analysis.
 Common options include Last 30 days, Month to date (MTD), and Year to date (YTD).

-Dynamic ranges are useful for ongoing monitoring because you always see the latest data without having to reset the period manually.
+Dynamic ranges are useful for ongoing monitoring because if you used in favorites, you always see the latest data without having to reset the period manually.

 Use cases include: